 Medication isn't the only health-related cause.
 Sometimes other treatments for disease can bring on xerostomia.
 Radiation therapy for oral cancer can damage salivary glands in the process of attacking cancer cells.
 Another cancer treatment, chemotherapy, can thicken your saliva, causing your mouth to feel drier than usual.

 Head and Neck Injuries

 Sometimes xerostomia can be traced back to nerve damage in the head or neck.
-When you have been injured in these places, the injury may impact the health of your nerves.
+When you have been injured in these places, you may suffer from dry mouth nerve pain.
 Some of those nerves are responsible for carrying messages between your brain and salivary glands.
 If those nerves become damaged, your glands may not know when to produce saliva.

 Sjögren’s Syndrome and Other Medical Causes

 Sometimes disease causes xerostomia.
 A health condition known as Sjögren's (SHOW-grens) syndrome can cause white blood cells to attack the tear and salivary glands.
 This can dry out the eyes and mouth.
 It affects an estimated 400,000 to 3.1 million adults.
 Older women are particularly susceptible.

 With Sjögren’s syndrome, patients remain otherwise healthy, but may find their mouths are dry, and may also experience swollen glands around the face and neck, irritated, gritty-feeling eyes and dryness in nasal passages, throat, and vagina.
 Acid reflux may also accompany this inflammatory disease.

 Those with diabetes may also experience dry mouth when their blood sugar levels are too high.
 This may be a result of diabetes medications.
 HIV patients sometimes get dry mouth, too.

 Yet Another Reason to Stop Smoking